emdant/SCIOT-Project/readme.md

 # Overview
-AMQP client:
+MQTT client:
-- sends a fiscal code to the `iot/scanners` exchange, along with some information about the location of the (emulated) device, for example:
+- sends a fiscal code to the `iot/scanners/person` topic, along with some information about the location of the (emulated) device, for example:
   ```
     {
       "fiscalcode": "RSSMRA80A01F205X",